-Marc E. Rossiter Director, President and Chief Executive Officer
+Marc E. Rossiter

+Director, President and Chief Executive Officer

-The specific details of the matters proposed to be put before the meeting are set forth in the Management Information Circular dated March 2, 2021 accompanying and forming part of this Notice.
-Whether or not you are able to attend the meeting, you are encouraged to vote in advance of the meeting by proxy using the various available voting channels, as described in the Management Information Circular.
-You are entitled to vote if you hold common shares of Enerflex at the close of business on March 16, 2021, the record date for the meeting.
+The specific details of the matters proposed to be put before the meeting are set forth in the Management Information Circular dated March 4, 2022 (the "Circular"), accompanying and forming part of this Notice.
+As the meeting will be held in a virtual format, you are encouraged to vote in advance of the meeting by proxy using the various available voting channels, as described in the Circular.
+You are entitled to vote if you hold common shares of Enerflex at the close of business on March 18, 2022, the record date for the meeting.

-To ensure your votes are counted at the meeting, your proxy must be received by AST Trust Company (Canada) by April 30, 2021 at 2:30 pm (MDT) or not less than 48 hours (excluding Saturdays, Sundays, and holidays) before the time set for the holding of any adjournment of the meeting.
+To ensure your votes are counted at the meeting, your proxy must be received by TSX Trust Company by April 29, 2022 at 2:30 pm (MDT) or not less than 48 hours (excluding Saturdays, Sundays, and holidays) before the time set for the holding of any adjournment(s) or postponement(s) of the meeting.
 If you received a voting instruction form, you must provide your instructions as specified in the voting instruction form in sufficient time for the intermediary to act on them prior to that deadline.